-•WHAT: Sanitary Sewer Overflows are accurately reported by the City's Public Utilities Department to the TCEQ.
+- •WHAT: Sanitary Sewer Overflows are accurately reported by the City's Public Utilities Department to the TCEQ.
 It is City policy that all reported overflows are repaired or addressed.
-The intent of this control action is to continue the SSO reporting by the City of Corpus Christi.
-See Appendix XXX.

-•WHO: The City of Corpus Christi Public Utilities Department

-•WHERE: The main priority area would be within the Cole and Ropes Park drainage basin and include Brawner Parkway drainage basin.

-•GOAL: Continue reporting SSOs.

-•HOW: Continue reporting SSOs as is currently being done to date.

-•COSTS / SOURCE OF FUNDS: The costs associated with SSO reporting to the TCEQ by the City are included in the Public Utilities Department's annual operating budget.
+The intent of this Control Action is to continue the SSO reporting by the City of Corpus Christi. - •WHO: The City of Corpus Christi Public Utilities Department - •WHERE: The main priority area will be within the Cole and Ropes Park drainage basin and include Brawner Parkway drainage basin. - •GOAL: Continue reporting SSOs. - •WHEN: Implementation beginning in Tier 1 and continuing. - •HOW: Continue reporting SSOs as is currently being done to date. - •COSTS/SOURCE OF FUNDS: The costs associated with SSO reporting to the TCEQ by the City are included in the Public Utilities Department's annual operating budget.